oasis-tcs/openc2-jadn/jadn-v1.1.md

 * property tables used in protocol or document format specifications
 * entity-relationship diagrams (ERDs) used for data modeling

-This specification uses JSON representation where data structure is paramount, as with information modeling applications, and uses JADN IDL where understanding purpose and meaning is the goal.
+This specification uses JSON representation to precisely define the structure of a JADN schema, and uses JADN IDL where understanding purpose and meaning is the primary goal.
-These representations are equivalent, and the JSON definitions of all IDL examples are included as an accompanying artifact.
+These representations are equivalent, and the JSON definition of all IDL content is included as an additional artifact.

 -------